The Pros and Cons of Using Generic Drugs

 The Pros of Generic Drugs

 • Lower cost: By far, the main reason so many people opt for generic drugs is that they’re less expensive than brand-name drugs.
-According to the US Food and Drug Administration (FDA), generic medications can cost, on average, 85 percent less than brand-name equivalents.
+According to the U.S. Food and Drug Administration (FDA), generic medications can cost, on average, 85 percent less than brand-name equivalents.

 Why so much less?
 Brand-name drugs are typically more expensive because of the much higher initial costs to research, test, market and sell a new drug.
 As a result, drug makers receive exclusive rights (a patent) for 20 years after a drug is invented.
 Once the patent expires, other companies can produce cheaper generic versions of the drug, copying what already exists without the cost of research and development.